pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"global-variable-undefined"+OR+"W0601")

 ### [W0602](#W0602) (global-variable-not-assigned)<a name="W0602"></a>
-Using global for %r but no assignment is done
+Using global for %r but no assignment is done.

 Used when a variable is defined through the "global" statement but no assignment to this variable is done.

 **:x: Incorrect code**